 What It Is

-Square is a simple, free magstripe reader you can plug into a web-connected device, like a tablet or smartphone.
+Square, one of the top payment-processing companies, provides a simple, free magstripe reader you can plug into a web-connected device, such as a tablet or smartphone.

 There is a flat 2.75% fee per transaction that is swiped, dipped or tapped.
-For keyed-in transactions, the fee is 3.5% plus $0.15.
+For keyed-in transactions, the fee is 3.5% plus 15 cents.

 Square also has a point of sale system available for $799, called Square Register.
-Each transaction on Square Register has a fee of 2.6% plus $0.10 per tap, dip or swipe.
+Each transaction on Square Register has a fee of 2.6% plus 10 cents per tap, dip or swipe.

-- Square’s fee set-up is easy.
+- Square’s fee setup process is easy.
 You can set up an account, plug in the device and start accepting payments.

 - Square has no monthly fees or contracts.

-- Square’s in-house phone support is only available from 6 a.m.-6 p.m.
+- Square’s in-house telephone support is available from 6 a.m.-6 p.m.
 PST.
 If you need help after-hours, you may lose out on credit card sales.

 - Square’s ease of use and simple fee model can save your business time and hassle in training or managing contracts.

-- You can also use Square’s branded applications like Market and Payroll, which provide analytics, online payment options and more.
+- You can also use Square’s branded applications such as Market and Payroll, which provide analytics, online payment options and more.

-- Any Square service also comes with business management tools, like customer loyalty programs and inventory management.
+- Any Square service also comes with business-management tools to help with customer-loyalty programs and inventory management.

 What It Is

-PayPal charges a fee of 2.7% per swipe or 3.5% plus $0.15 for keyed-in sales.
-Online payments and invoicing have a fee of 2.9% plus $0.30 per transaction.
+PayPal charges a fee of 2.7% per swipe or 3.5% plus 15 cents for keyed-in sales.
+Online payments and invoicing have a fee of 2.9% plus 30 cents per transaction.
 PayPal virtual terminals have a $30 monthly fee.

-- Many eCommerce providers like Intuit QuickBooks, Shopify and WooCommerce, integrate with PayPal.
+- Many online commerce service providers, including Intuit’s QuickBooks, Shopify and WooCommerce, integrate with PayPal.

 - PayPal’s virtual terminal comes with an optional card reader.
 There’s also a mobile payment app and card reader.

-- PayPal’s web-friendly attributes make it a fit for eCommerce businesses.
+- PayPal’s web-friendly attributes make it a fit for online commerce businesses.

 - PayPal’s fees may not provide the best financial value for businesses with a high volume of transactions.